joffreynk/JoffreyNK/README.md

 Hi  there <img src="https://user-images.githubusercontent.com/68817603/210855010-569f7e63-c88b-4048-a55a-3f80070b07d2.gif"  width="20px" height="20px"> , My name is Joffrey NKESHIMANA.
 With a bachelor's degree in computer science.
 I'm a Ruby on Rails and NextJS full-stack developer with the mission of enhancing technology by turning ideas into real-world applications.
 My favorite technologies are JavaScript, Ruby on Rails, ExpressJS, NextJS, Redux, Sanity.io, SQL, and MongoDB.
 Improving open-source projects, Remote working, Team-working are my preferences

-- 👀 I'm interested in web and mobile application development
+-  😂 I'm interested in web and mobile development.
-- 💞️ I'm looking for collaboration and partnership over the web
+- 💞️ I'm looking for collaboration and partnership over the web.
-- I'm available for remote and onsite job
+- 💺 I'm available for remote and onsite jobs.

 ### 📫 contact me: